special_image

 The Okmulgee County Board of Commissioners devoted significant discussion during its regular meeting Monday, to a proposed countywide educational initiative aimed at raising awareness of human trafficking, addiction, domestic violence and other interconnected social issues impacting local communities.

-SEE COUNTY COMMISSIONERS, PAGE A3 that would unite county leaders, law enforcement, emergency services, educators, faith leaders and nonprofit organizations under a shared effort to better understand and respond to trafficking and abuse.
+The discussion centered on bringing a one-day educational summit to Okmulgee County that would unite county leaders, law enforcement, emergency services, educators, faith leaders and nonprofit organizations under a shared effort to better understand and respond to trafficking and abuse.

 Community advocate Rose Lynch introduced the proposal and explained the growing need for education surrounding trafficking and abuse.